Henry Clay Furnace

-Within the beautiful forests of Cooper's Rock State Forest just outside of Morgantown, West Virginia is an impressive structure that is a reminder of the region's rich history of the iron industry.
+Now overgrown and tucked away into Coopers Rock State Forest, the Henry Clay Furnace remains an imposing reminder of the region's rich iron industry history.
 The Henry Clay Furnace, constructed in 1834, is a 30 foot tall, cut-stone furnace that was used to smelt pig iron from local iron ore.
-At the high of it's use, a small community of around 200 workers, a church, store, and school was located near the furnace.
-Today, the large stone furnace is all that remains of the community.
+At the height of the furnace's use, a church, store, school, and community of approximately 200 workers were located near the furnace.
+Today, the stone edifice is all that remains of the once industrious community.

 Backstory and Context

 The iron industry was one of West Virginia’s earliest and most profitable industries.
 The state’s abundance of natural resources critical to the manufacture of iron such as iron ore, timber, limestone, and coal, made northern West Virginia a logical and convenient location for the industry.
 The early history of ironworks in the state began in Jefferson County in 1742, where William Vestal constructed an iron bloomery on the banks of the Shenandoah River.
 Small bloomeries such as Vestal’s were critical to life on the frontier.
 Iron implements were heavy and difficult to transport across the mountains, resulting in a scarcity of iron goods.
 However, once small ironworks came into operation, frontier settlers could more easily access iron goods such as tools, stoves, and nails.

 In the late 1700s, larger ironworks such as blast furnaces and forges started to be constructed in West Virginia.
 These larger works were able to produce much greater quantities and variety of iron goods.
 They were also able to produce different types of iron such as cast-iron and wrought-iron.
 A Maryland man named John Semple constructed West Virginia’s first blast furnace called the Keep Tryst Furnace along the Potomac River in 1763.